The Average Cost of CollegeNovember 18, 2019

 Average Cost: $1,230 (public) | $1,060 (private)*

 So far, we’ve focused on what you’ll need to pay to get by on campus, but we haven’t talked about the expenses associated with getting to campus.
-These costs impact resident and commuter students and range from airplane tickets and bus fare to parking passes and tanks of gas.
+These costs impact resident and commuter students and range from airplane tickets and bus fares to parking passes and tanks of gas.

 In addition to scholarships and grants, federal and private loans are available to help cover the cost of college.
 Private lenders offer student loan options for undergraduate students, graduate students, and even parents.
-Loans cover everything from tuition to personal expenses that you’ll occur during your college years, like cell phone bills, clothes, laundry, or even a bed for your apartment.
+Loans cover everything from tuition to personal expenses that you’ll accrue during your college years, like cell phone bills, clothes, laundry, or even a bed for your apartment.
 The biggest thing to keep in mind when taking out loans is to borrow only what you’ll need.
 It’s necessary to have money to pay bills while you’re a full-time student, but borrowing too much can put you in a bind when it comes time to pay back those loans.

 Notice About Third Party Websites: Education Loan Finance by SouthEast Bank is not responsible for and has no control over the subject matter, content, information, or graphics of the websites that have links here.
 The portal and news features are being provided by an outside source – the bank is not responsible for the content.
 Please contact us with any concerns or comments.